 Celebrate your child’s birthday with Connecticut Audubon Society!
 We provide a fun-filled 45-minute nature-based program of your choice for your child and 15 guests.
-Program offerings include; Totally Turtles, Slither & Slime, Feeding Frenzy, Signs of the Season and more!
+Program offerings include; Totally Turtles, Slither & Slime, Creature Feature, Winged Wonder and more!
 Parties are available on Saturday from 10:30 a.m. -Noon or 1:00-2:30 p.m.
 Weekday parties available on a limited basis by request.
 Click here to view the brochure.
 For more information call 203-259-6305 ext.
 109.

 News and Announcements